outegrals/DBMS_Project4/README.md

 ## Methodology

+We start by creating a table to store all our 3D points.
+The table has 3 columns to store each of our 3 dimensions.
+We can then insert our points into this table one at a time to store the dimensional data.

 * create table to house points
 * fill it up with 3d points
 * we need to be able to perform a nested loop over the entire table to be able